aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 unheated bee pollen daily with at least 1/3 teaspoon royal jelly and 1 tablespoon unheated honey mixed with 12 ounces of fresh raw vegetable juice (including carrot) and sipping it throughout the day may be a more palatable form to consume the pollen.
 Drinking 1/6 of this mixture 6 times daily has stopped sneezing and headache.
 Avoid cheeses during hay fever season; they can cause dryness of the sinuses.

-HEADACHES: The common headache is from either high blood pres- sure (most often caused by eating salt), or low blood circulation, or toxic blood stream.
+HEADACHES: The common headache is from either high blood pressure (most often caused by eating salt), or low blood circulation, or toxic blood stream.
 High blood pressure headache: Mix 2 ounces of naturally sparkling water with 2 tablespoons of unheated honey and the juice of 1 lemon.
 Add 6 ounces more of naturally sparkling water and drink.
 Usually, that relieves this headache in 20-40 minutes.
 Low blood circulation headache is accompanied by sluggishness: Mix